duixe/node-express-ts-setup/README.md

-# Node with ts back-end set up
+# NodeJS back-end set up with TypeScript

-Personal preferable way of setting up my Nodejs back-end with TypeScript
+This repo illustrate my preferable way of setting up Nodejs (Express and MongoDB) back-end develeopment with typescript.

+## Appendix

+This project can be used as a starter template or framework for building a back-end application with either the MEAN, MERN or the MEVN stack

+NB: for more clarification I've added README files to each directory in the "src" directory.